dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 #### Lifecycle methods

-Special callback methods are invoked by during the lifetime of a Dart web component.
+Special callback methods are invoked during the lifetime of a Dart web component.
 These methods are defined as part of the `WebComponent` class, and you can override them to run code at those lifecycle events.
 These special lifecycle methods are: